Rain arriving in Minnesota, but drought conditions will remain

 Minnesota is "not nearly as dry as the western U.S., but it's the driest we've been in a long time," he said.

-All of Minnesota is currently at least abnormally dry, according to the U.S, Drought Monitor website, and most of the state is experiencing moderate drought, the next level up on the website's five-level gauge.
+All of Minnesota is currently at least in the abnormally dry category, according to the U.S. Drought Monitor website, and most of the state is experiencing moderate drought, the next level up on the website's five-level gauge.

 About 14% of Minnesota has fallen into the severe drought range, with northwestern and southern portions of the state the hardest hit.

-Those numbers are worse than last month, when 73% of the state was abnormally dry and 13% was seeing moderate drought.
+Those numbers are worse than last month's, when 73% of the state was abnormally dry and 13% was seeing moderate drought.

-When an area is abnormally dry, the website says, seed moisture is low and crops are stressed.
+When an area is rated as abnormally dry, the website says, seed moisture is low and crops are stressed.
 Water temperatures increase and river and lake levels dip.

 No area of the state is yet seeing extreme drought, the most concerning category, the website said.